ygjiyn/arglink_project/README.md

 ## Introduction

-It is quite common to write a parser according to the definition of a class and use this parser to obtain arguments to create an instance of this class.
+It is quite common to write a parser according to the definition a callable and use this parser to obtain arguments to call this callable.

-The `argkit` provides tools for connecting arguments managed by a parser in `argparse` and those declared in the `__init__` method of a class.
+The `argkit` provides tools for connecting arguments managed by a parser in `argparse` and arguments declared in the definition of a callable, which eliminates the need for manually maintaining the parser and the definition of the callable.

-Instead of manually maintaining the parser and class definition, it automatically generates the parser arguments of a class and creates the instance of this class using the parsed arguments.

 ## Preparation

 Inside the `argkit` package,
-it uses the `inspect` module to analysis the definition of a class.
+it uses the `inspect` module to analysis the callable.

-To use `argkit`, in the definition of the `__init__` method of the target class, each argument, except the first `self` argument, should either
+To use `argkit`, in the definition the callable, each argument should either
 - be assigned to a default value other than `None`, or
-- has a type annotation.
+- have a type annotation.

+If the callable is a method in a class (e.g., the `__init__` method), or a class method (e.g., those decorated by `@classmethod`), setting the `skip_first` option to `True` in the provided functions could skip the first argument (e.g., `self`, `cls`).

 Only `int`, `float`, `bool`, and `str` are supported.

-Only POSITIONAL_OR_KEYWORD parameters are supported, and there should be no `*`, `/`, `*args`, `**kwargs` in the definition of the `__init__` method.
+Only POSITIONAL_OR_KEYWORD parameters are supported, and there should be no `*`, `/`, `*args`, `**kwargs` in the definition.

+For each callable, users should maintain a dict, named `obj_dict`, a place to store the results of analysis conducted by this package, as well as some user options.

+A minimal `obj_dict` is just an empty dict `{}`.

-Users could also define the following optional class variables and functions to make further control.
+Users could include following items in the `obj_dict` to make further control.
+Do not create any of those keys if its corresponding value is empty.

-- `_argkit_help_msgs`
+- `help_msgs`
     - (optional)
     - Help messages for parameters.
     - A dict whose keys are names of arguments and values are messages.

-- `_argkit_ignore_list`
+- `ignore_list`
     - (optional)
-    - A list containing arguments in the definition of the `__init__` method to be ignored.
+    - A list containing arguments in the definition of the callable to be ignored.
     - Usually they would be common parameters or those needed to be handled manually.
-    - One parameter should be either ignored or automatically handled.
-    - User should take their own response that all duplicated parameters among different classes are ignored and properly handled.

-- `_argkit_manual_handler`
+- `manual_handler`
     - (optional, function)
     - It will be called after the automatical handling of the args.
-    - Users should take their own response that all ignored args are properly handled.
-    - Its definition looks like follows:
+    - It accepts a single argument `parser` and has no return values.
+    - For example, `def manual_handler(parser): pass`.

+Besides, following keys will be added to the `obj_dict` during the analysis of the callable:

+- `dict_callable_args_to_parser_args`:
+    - Keys: names of arguments in the definition of the callable.
+    - Values: names of attributes in the return value of `parser.parse_args()`, i.e., names of attributes of the `argparse.Namespace` object.

+- `dict_callable_args_to_args_for_add_augment`:
+    - Keys: names of arguments in the definition of the callable.
+    - Values: dicts used for the `parser.add_augment` method, each of which is
     ```python
-        @staticmethod
-        def _argkit_manual_handler(parser):
-            pass
+    {
+        'args': ['--arg-name'],
+        'kwargs': {'name': 'value', ...}
+    }
     ```

-Besides, following class attributes will be created automatically:

-- `_argkit_map_parser_to_cls`
-    - (automatically created)
-    - A dict whose keys and values are names of arguments in the parser and arguments in the class.

-- `_argkit_args_for_add_augment`
-    - (automatically created)
-    - containing information used for the `add_argument` method.
+If two keys above exists in `obj_dict`, they will be **overwriten**.

 ## Usage

 The core functions are:

-- `cls_arg_to_parser` adds corresponding arguments to the parser based on the definition of the `__init__` method of the class.

-- `parser_arg_to_cls` uses the parsed arguments to create an instance of the class.
+- `analyze_callable_args`: Analyze the arguments of the definition of a callable.
+- `add_callable_args_to_parser_args`: Add parser arguments
+    according to the definition of a callable.
+- `transfer_parser_args_to_callable_kw_dict`: Get the kw dict for calling the callable from parsed args.

 Besides, some command line tools prefixed with "kit" (e.g. `kit1`, ...) making string-based transformations are also provided in this package.